For a list of other such plugins, see the Pipeline Steps Reference page.

 :regexp.
 Regular expression syntax in branches to build will only build those branches whose names match the regular expression.

-To provide Jenkins with credentials you can:
+You can provide Jenkins with credentials here by:

 Choose the location that Jenkins should clone from when running this build.
 This can be the primary server or a mirror if one is available.
 To see available mirrors, first choose a Bitbucket Server project and repository.